Get a free, no obligation personal loan quote with rates as low as 9.90%

 Can child support payments affect your credit?

-Missed child support payments can be included in your credit report which can negatively affect your credit scores.
+Missed child support payments can be included in your credit report, which can negatively affect your credit score.
 This information can stay on your report for up to 6 years.

 How will I know which accounts are joint or shared with my spouse?

-The act of filing for a divorce will not have any impact on your credit scores.
-However, a divorce may indirectly affect your credit scores due to the financial changes it causes such as reduced incomes, and higher expenses.
+The act of filing for a divorce will not have any impact on your credit score.
+However, a divorce may indirectly affect your credit score due to the financial changes it causes, such as reduced incomes, higher expenses, and joint credit accounts that are not paid as required.

 Lisa Rennie avatar on Loans Canada